halleyzhu/Getting-and-Cleaning-data/CodeBook.md

     - Subject:The participant who carried out the experiment.
     - Activity: the activity name such as laying and sitting.
 -  Average and standard deviation for each subject and activity is being measured on different features, as indicated by the columns of time and frequency domain.
-    - For variables starting with "TimeDomain_", it records time
+    - For variables(i.e. columns) starting with "TimeDomain_", time is the unit of this feature
-    - For variables starting with "FrequencyDomain_", it records frequency
+    - For variables(i.e. columns starting with "FrequencyDomain_", frequency is the unit of this feature

 Please refer to the Readme.md document for further information.